Brainshaker95/php-to-ts-bundle/README.md

 /**
  * This is a class description
  *
- * @deprecated
+ * @deprecated use MyOtherClass instead
  */
-class MyClass extends MyParentClass implements TypeScriptable {
+final class MyClass extends MyParentClass implements TypeScriptable {
     /**
      * @param non-empty-list<array{